IanWold/PlanningPoker/README.md

 Please do!
 I think the above gives a fair quick overview of the project structure and how to add some features.
 I've got several [good first issues](https://github.com/IanWold/PlanningPoker/issues) and I'm always happy to discuss suggestions for what to include, modify, etc.

+If you would like to champion an issue, please leave a comment saying you'd like to - I'll assign the issue to you and I'll be happy to clarify any questions.

 I don't have formal code standards on this proejct yet; it's quite small and young.
 I ask that your code be kept minimal, tidy, and in-keeping with the code that's already here.
 In future as the application solidifies then a more defined coding and architectural standard will probably emerge - I find that a codebase will generally reveal its own standards over time and I prefer allowing that process rather than imposing a (probably wrong) idea on the codebase from the start.